hooplab/hoopla-serializer-scala/README.md

 // relationships to include, defaults to empty
 relationships: List[Relationship] = List()
 ```
-A relationship is a case class for describing how to schemas interact, it contains the following fields:
+A relationship is a case class for describing how schemas interact, containing the following fields:
 ```Scala
 // the schema of the related resource
 schema: Schema